patrickmmartin/pith-writings/et_tu_delphi/article.md

 - built in concept of _interface_ and _implementation_

 - hey, that super trendy _"no copy constructor"_ concept again!
+TODO(PMM) reference Rust

 RTTI that *worked*